Important Semester Information

 The printable roster from the MyVCCCD roster is the official record of students registered in your course.
 Canvas is not the official record.

 Most registration issues can be resolved early when dealt with prior to the deadline.
 If students are having issues registering for classes, please refer the student to Admissions & Records for assistance.
-We are available remotely via email, phone, or video chat.
+We are available remotely via email or phone,.

 California Virtual Campus (CVC)